 The WA ACE Training program has been developed as an introduction to the energy sector for consumers.
 All WA ACE Forum participants must complete the training.

-The training will take approximately two hours to complete.
+The training will take approximately two to three hours to complete.

 The package is freely available and can be used by businesses or training organisations with appropriate referencing.